ykeren6/ada-template-website/index.md

 Both finished and unfinished paths seemed to carry more backtracking in the same category combinations.

-For exemple, when users are tasked with navigating from Science to Science, they tend to backtrack the most.
+For example, when users are tasked with navigating from Science to Science, they tend to backtrack the most.

+Here are the top 5 articles that cause the most backtracking when they are the target of the path.

 | Rank | Article | Category |
 | :--- | :--- | :--- |